-Now that you have installed the RSS reader to your web browser, the next step is finding the RSS feed for your favourite websites.
+Now that you have installed the RSS reader into your web browser, the next step is finding the RSS feed for your favourite websites.

 The most common method to identify if an RSS feed is available is to look for the RSS icon on the site as shown below.
-Many websites feature the icon along with links to other social media options and can have the icon displayed at the top or bottom of the page.
-Have a look around and see if you can spot the icon for one of your favourite websites *hint hint*..
+Many websites feature the icon along with links to other social media options.
+The icon may be displayed at the top or bottom of the page.
+Have a look around and see if you can spot the icon for one of your favourite websites *hint hint*…

 To subscribe to a site which displays the RSS Feed icon:

-- Go to The Training Lady homepage and click the RSS Icon displayed in the top part of the website
+- Go to The Training Lady homepage and click the RSS icon displayed in the top section of the website

 - The RSS Feed Reader will automatically identify the RSS feed code and display a prompt for you to Subscribe to the feed